Alucard: This reversal of "Dracula" is so prevalent as to count as its own trope.

 Long-running American soap opera Days of Our Lives is well-known for its far-fetched plots, particularly those centered around the arch-villain Stefano DiMera.
 One plot had several characters leave the show's usual locale of Salem during the Fall of 1995 to attend a wedding in the town of Aremid.
 Events conspired to make many of the characters stay in Aremid until the following spring, but in that time nobody seemed to notice that Aremid was actually DiMera spelled backwards.
 The show repeated the trope nine years later when several characters found themselves abducted from Salem and kept captive on the island of Melaswen (New Salem), a place filled with recreations of several landmarks from their hometown.

-In Power Rangers Turbo, the team meets a mysterious child who calls himself Erutan. ("Nature" spelled backwards; he's actually a powerful forest spirit, maybe even a Genus Loci.)
+In Power Rangers Turbo, the team meets a mysterious child who calls himself Erutan. ("Nature" spelled backwards; he's actually a powerful forest spirit, maybe even a Genius Loci.)

 Scrubs: In the episode, "My Princess", a Something Completely Different episode in the form of a fairy-tale Dr. Cox is telling his son, Bob Kelso's counterpart is the Dark Lord Oslek (which, on a completely unrelated note, is what Ted calls him when he suffers stress-induced dyslexia).